 Before entering the first clinical placement: All students must ensure that their immunization records are complete and show supporting documentation to McGill Student Health Services.
 McGill Student Health Services maintains an active record list that may be requested by facilities.
+It is the student's responsibility to request these records from health services and bring them to each clinical placement.

-Failure to complete the required immunization before the Clinical Periods: This may result in a students non-admission to a clinical facility.
+Failure to complete the required immunization before the Clinical Periods: This may result in a student's non-admission to a clinical facility and subsequent inability to complete the clinical placement.
 This policy applies to all placements including international and CAOT placements.